elovalo/elovalo/simulator/README.md

 ## Converting pngs to something useful

-If you have ffmpeg installed and available at the path, you can do something like this:
+If you have ffmpeg installed and available at your path, execute

-ffmpeg -i tmp/%04d.png test.avi
+./toavi tmp test

-This would convert pngs from tmp into a test.avi which you can then playback using ffplay (ffplay test.avi) or some other app.
+This will convert pngs from tmp into a test.avi which you can then playback using ffplay (ffplay test.avi) or some other app.